Omar-fy/agrisense/README.md

 Built for the TeleAgriCulture Live Brief — ARTD2143 Creative Industries, Winchester School of Art 2025/26.

-AgriSense Commons takes raw sensor data from TeleAgriCulture boards, classifies it using interpretable machine learning, projects growing conditions using OpenWeatherMap forecast data; detecting anomalies in real time and surfacing everything through a plain HTML dashboard and REST API.
+AgriSense takes raw sensor data from TeleAgriCulture boards, classifies it using interpretable machine learning, projects growing conditions using OpenWeatherMap forecast data; detecting anomalies in real time and surfacing everything through a plain HTML dashboard and REST API.

 ---